ekalin/kalendar/README.md

 ## Features

 * No advertising.
 Free and Open Source.
-* Displays all events from your calendars and task lists.
+* Displays events from your calendars and task lists for the selected period.
 Optionally shows past events.
 * Automatically updates when you add/delete/modify an event.
 Or you may update the list instantly.
-* Select only the calendars you want to see in the widget.
+* Select only the calendars and task lists that you want to see in the widget.
 * Create several widgets, if you need.
-Each widget will have its own settings, including filters and selected calendars.
+Each widget has its own settings, including layouts, filters and selected calendars and task lists.
 * Customize colors of the widget background and texts.
 * Scroll through the list of upcoming events.
 * Customize the text size of the widget.